Skip to main content

 Recommended

-Moon Phase Charging: Charge Hematite under the full moon for grounding energy renewal, or during the waning moon for releasing and banishing negativity.
-Place Hematite directly on the Earth outdoors for the most potent grounding recharge.
+Moon Phase Charging: Charge Hematite under the full moon to renew its grounding energy, or during the waning moon to help it release accumulated negativity.
+For the strongest recharge, place Hematite directly on the ground outdoors.

 Avoid the following: